 Eating Disorders Unit

-Patients on this unit are diagnosed with anorexia nervosa, bulimia nervosa or other eating problems, sometimes in conjunction with mood disorders and/or substance abuse issues.
-The social workers on the treatment team assist with family and group therapy.
-Groups form around topics of self-esteem, body image, peer relationships, and family interactions.
-Family members usually need extensive education and emotional support to change their own behaviors to better support the patient's recovery at home.
+Patients on the Eating Disorders unit are diagnosed with anorexia nervosa, bulimia nervosa, ARFID or other eating problems, sometimes in conjunction with mood disorders and/or substance abuse issues.
+The social workers on the treatment team facilitate family meetings and group therapy, with both inpatient and day hospital patients.
+Groups form around topics of self-esteem, body image, peer relationships, family interactions and CBT/DBT skills.
+Family members often benefit from education and emotional support to change their own behaviors to better support the patient's recovery at home.

 Patients admitted to the Geriatric Inpatient Unit need evaluation and treatment of problems of mood, memory, thinking or behavior, often complicated by chronic or acute medical issues.
 Many also come with housing and care-giver problems.
 Sometimes patients will need a higher level of care upon discharge than they were receiving before admission.
 This makes comprehensive discharge planning, which is led by the social worker, vital to both the patient and the family.